Green-Conscious Copywriting

 Green Guide Inspired

-Sustainability communication is broad.
-It covers the planet (environment) and the people (societal and community).
-This is one of the core focuses of this copywriting style - green communications.
+Green communications is one of the key focuses of this copywriting style.
 It includes studying the jargon, natural sciences, laws, and advertising issues.

 There is regulatory guidance around ‘green’ claims and it differs per region.
 I refer to FTC's Green Guide and EU’s Green Claims Code as foundational sources.
 They offer core principles for making truthful and substantiated environmental claims in advertising and marketing materials.